 Notes on Ingredients

 • Chickpeas – The great debate between freshly cooked or canned chickpeas!
 Freshly cooked always tastes best, but ensure you’re getting quality dried chickpeas to start with.
-If you want to use canned, use a reliable brand!
+If you want to use canned, use a reliable brand.
+My favorite is the canned chickpeas (garbanzo beans) from Whole Foods.

-• Roasted garlic – Here’s how to roast garlic.
+• Roasted garlic – Here’s how to roast garlic in the oven, and you can also use your air fryer.

 • Limes – Lime juice adds the perfect amount of acidity to complement the other flavours of the hummus.

-• Tahini – Bad tahini will ruin this entire recipe.
-Be sure that your tahini is nutty, smooth, and palatable.
+• Tahini – Be sure that your tahini is nutty, smooth, and palatable.
 It should never be bitter.
-I absolutely adore this one, which is the closest I’ve found to what I enjoyed in Israel.
+I sometimes make homemade tahini, and I love the Baron’s Pure Ground Sesame Tahini, which is the closest I’ve found to what I enjoyed in the Middle East.

 • Ice cold water – This will help incorporate the tahini and make the hummus lighter and fluffier.